National Airlines (N8): Accidents and incidents

+Flight 102

 On April 29, 2013, at approximately 3:30 p.m.
 Afghanistan time (11:00 UTC), National Airlines Flight 102, a Boeing 747-400BCF, registration N949CA, operating a charter cargo flight for Coalition forces, crashed soon after takeoff from Bagram Airfield in Afghanistan.
 All seven crew members on board died in the crash.

 Although Taliban spokesmen claimed responsibility for the destruction of the aircraft, initial reports based on communications from the crew after takeoff indicated that the crash probably resulted from a load shift, causing the aircraft to experience a high-aft center of gravity, becoming unstable and eventually leading to the loss of control by the pilots.
 On September 14, 2015, the National Transportation Safety Board (NTSB) released their final report, concluding the probable cause of the crash thus:

 "National Airlines' inadequate procedures for restraining special cargo loads, which resulted in the loadmaster's improper restraint of the cargo, which moved aft and damaged hydraulic systems Nos.
 1 and 2 and horizontal stabilizer drive mechanism components, rendering the airplane uncontrollable."

+Other

 On October 29, 2016, the St. John's Airport Authority seized one of the aircraft of National Airlines passenger operations (N176CA, a 757), alleging non-payment for services at the airport during operations there.
 This was quickly followed by an announcement by the airline that they are cancelling operations into Newfoundland and Labrador as of January 6, 2017, and are also cancelling the substantial majority of flights scheduled for that route between October and the end of service.
 A hearing was held concerning the claim.
 National Airlines paid the St. John's Airport authority $182,000 for the services and the airport returned the 757 to National Airlines on October 31, 2016.

-On May 1, 2022, Flight 761, a National Airlines Airbus A330-200 (registration N819CA) struck a light pole in St. Kitts' Robert L. Bradshaw Int'l Airport.
+On May 1, 2022, Flight 761, a National Airlines Airbus A330-200 (registration N819CA) struck a light pole at St. Kitts' Robert L. Bradshaw Int'l Airport.
 During taxi, the aircraft's left wing clipped one of the airport's tall light pole, causing it to nearly fall over.
 The damage to the airplane was minimal, and it flew again on May 4 to Indianapolis.